 Prague’s Old Town Square is definitely one of the highlights of this ‘one day in Prague’ itinerary. has been the city’s chief public center for nearly a millennium.
 It is one of the most popular spots in Prague that has travelers flocking here from all over for the fascinating history, beautiful architecture as well as the vibrant atmosphere.
-Be sure to admire the blend of Gothic, Romanesque, Rococo, Baroque and Renaissance architecture in the form of the colorful buildings surrounding the square.
+Be sure to admire the blend of Gothic, Romanesque, Rococo, Baroque and Renaissance architecture that is displayed by colorful buildings surrounding the square.

 Some of my favorite sights in the Old Town Square are the House at the Minute at number 3 which is famous for its numerous beautiful white sgraffito etchings on the black facade that depict Habsburg rulers.
 Don’t miss the Storch House at number 16, which boasts arguably the most beautifully painted facade of Prague’s medieval buildings.
 The gorgeous pink and white stucco Rococo facade of the Kinský Palace shouldn’t be overlooked.